woodenfish/node-ipip/README.en.md

 **format**

 Format of the information, shoule be `array` or `dict`.

+By default it will use the free version.

 When set to `dict` you'll get an object that consists of four keys: `country`, `province`, `city`, `organization`. e.g.: